From Survive to Thrive: Maslow’s 5 Levels of Human Need

 “If people are fed, housed, and cared for, the hope is that change will happen internally,” says Katzke.

-Gaining confidence and the respect of others is an important step for people working to maintain employment and recovery from addiction.
+Gaining confidence and the respect of others is an important step for people working to maintain employment and recover from addiction.
 Only after finding love and belonging, can people then work on building healthy relationships with themselves and others.